 Generally, we must cover minor offenses and other weaknesses in love.
 God is patient with us and we are to reflect this by being patient with others.
-Sometimes you should also correct minor offenses when it would genuinely edify and build the offender up for their ultimate and your mutual good.
+You should correct minor offenses when it would genuinely edify and build the offender up for their ultimate and your mutual good.
 Loose or snapped strings on a stringed instrument resonate no beautiful musical notes.
 We need each other sometimes to securely fasten the ends.